iamaksm/Simple-Calculator/README.md

-# Simple Calculator using Tkinter
+# CODSOFT TASK 2 Simple Calculator using Tkinter
 This is a simple calculator application built using the Tkinter library in Python.
 It provides a basic graphical user interface (GUI) that allows users to perform simple arithmetic calculations.

 ## Features